Quick Lower Limb Neuro Examination

 You can view a video of this clinical examination here.

-For reflex testing I use quadriceps L34, medial hamstrings L5S1 and Triceps Surae S12.
-It is worth noting that if a trigger point is present in soleus it can limit/mask the spontaneous twitch of the triceps surae.
-Always compare to other side, as many people have reduced reflex response (more so with increased age) and we are not looking for generalities, rather specific variations.
-Also consider using alternative positions or the Jendrassik manoeuvre in situations of poor reflex testing.
-For increasing lower limb reflex responses, I normally use the a monkey grip, but apparently the teeth clench is more appropriate.
-In general in private practice you will be seeing clients with reduced or absent reflexes due to nerve compression, however be alert to the rarity that presents with hyper reflexia - indicating an upper motor neurone involvement.
+For reflex testing, I use quadriceps L34, medial hamstrings L5S1 and Triceps Surae S12.
+It is worth noting that if a trigger point is present in the soleus it can limit/mask the spontaneous twitch of the triceps surae.
+Always compare to the other side, as many people have reduced reflex response (more so with increased age) and we are not looking for generalities, but rather specific variations.
+Also, consider using alternative positions or the Jendrassik manoeuvre in situations of poor reflex testing.
+For increasing lower limb reflex responses (i.e. Jendrassik maneuver), I normally use the monkey grip, but apparently, the teeth clench is more appropriate.
+In general in private practice you will be seeing clients with reduced or absent reflexes due to nerve compression, however, be alert to the rarity that presents with hyperreflexia - indicating an upper motor neurone involvement.

-In some ways sensation testing lacks the most clarity with regards to testing.
+In some ways, sensation testing lacks the most clarity with regard to testing.
 Remember when testing sensation due to suspected nerve compression, you are initially testing for the reduction or absence of sensation.
-Clients often say an area feels numb, to which I ask, if I placed a lit cigarette on it would you feel it?
+Clients often say an area feels numb, to which I ask if I placed a lit cigarette on it would you feel it?
 Invariable the answer is 'yes I would feel it', so what they are describing is altered sensation rather than lack of sensation and this can have many causes.
 Vibration (placing a tuning fork on boney prominences) and pressure are conveyed by large myelinated fibres and these sensations are lost first when a nerve is compressed.
 I don't routinely test these clinically, rather I test light touch/pain/temperature using a monofilament as these sensations are lost after a period of compression.
-Monofilaments are traditionally used for testing diabetic related sensation loss, but are also a great way to have a calibrated applied pressure for skin sensation testing.
-Light touch is conveyed by the thinly myelinated (A delta) and un-myelinated nerve fibres (C fibres).
+Monofilaments are traditionally used for testing diabetic-related sensation loss, but are also a great way to have a calibrated applied pressure for skin sensation testing.
+Light touch is conveyed by the thinly myelinated (A-delta) and un-myelinated nerve fibres (C fibres).

-With regards to sensation, it is important to consider non-dermatomal sensation.
+With regard to sensation, it is important to consider non-dermatomal sensation.
 Diabetic neuropathy needs to be considered if symptoms are bilateral, peripheral and nocturnal in nature.
-Also elements of chronic pain can be neuropathic, with non-dermatomal patterns, expanding receptive fields and sensitivity to cold testing.
+Also, elements of chronic pain can be neuropathic, with non-dermatomal patterns, expanding receptive fields and sensitivity to cold testing.